Sabirabad District: Geography

 The district is located in the south of Mugan plain.
 Rayon borders upon Kurdamir Rayon in the north for a distance of 30 km, Shamakhi Rayon in the north-west for a distance of 5 km, Shirvan city in the south for a distance of 24 km, Salyan Rayon in the south-west for a distance of 48 km, Bilasuvar Rayon in the south for a distance of 18 km, Saatly Rayon in the east for a distance of 136 km and Imishli Rayon for a distance of 8 km.
 Its length from the north to the south is 66 km, and from the east to the west is 24 km.
 A part of the rayon's territory is on the right coast of the Kura River, in Shirvan plain.

 The low-lying area is dependent on canals and dams whose damage during 2010 caused waters from Lake Sarisu to flood several of the region's villages.

 Population

 According to the State Statistics Committee, as of 2018, the population of city recorded 174,800 persons, which increased by 36400 persons (about 26 percent) from 138,400 persons in 2000.
-87,800 of total population are men, 87000 are women.
+Of the total population, 87,800 are men and 87,000 are women.
 More than 13 percent of the population (about 46,6 persons) consists of young people and teenagers aged 14–29.

 Population distribution by ethnicity according to 2009 census: